Stefan Christensen ← Back to writing

 In practice, support meetings create different conditions.
 For the team, there’s less defensive energy around explaining delays or challenges, more openness about blocked work, unclear requirements, or architectural decisions that are slowing progress, and a sense of having agency to ask for what they need rather than simply accounting for what they’ve done.

 For leadership, the shift is from monitoring to removing obstacles.
 The questions change: “What’s blocking you?” instead of “Why isn’t this done?”
-The visibility improves too—you start seeing structural problems like unclear requirements, resource constraints, and technical debt rather than just execution updates.
+The visibility improves too.
+You start seeing structural problems like unclear requirements, resource constraints, and technical debt rather than just execution updates.

 For the relationship, the dynamic becomes collaborative rather than hierarchical.
 Leadership is accountable for creating conditions for success; teams are accountable for identifying what’s needed.